 When you are doing research from off-campus, you will be prompted to log in to electronic resources with your UCCS username and password.
-This is just like logging into Blackboard.
+This is just like logging into Canvas.

 No UCCS holdings for your article?